NoahDR17/Blackjack/README.md

     * Betting system.
     * Tally for how many times player or dealer has won.
     * Different types of card decks for customisability.
+    * Checks to see if user has gotten blackjack.
+    * Split hand function.
+    * Double function.
+    * Insurance function.

 ## Wireframe
 * Whole Wireframe